NM-Nackademin/python_1_laboration_1_2022/lab_1_instructions.md

 What would you like to do?
 [q] - Exit
 [0] - List all students from the registry
-[1] - Add a student from the registry
+[1] - Add a student to the registry
 [2] - Remove a student from the registry
 ```